ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # Node-cmd-client bin(WIP)

 Node-cmd-client is a practical tool to interact with on-chain contracts for ARPA node owner or administrator.

-# User-client bin(WIP)

-User-client is a practical tool to interact with on-chain contracts for Randcast users.

-Note: Basically for demo use, in real environment a Randcast user should request and receive randomness by extending consumer contract instead of calling controller contract through an EOA directly.

 # Dependencies